9 –12 Economics 2021 (Fall Semester)

 Supply Fee: $30 per year, due at registration

 Course Description: Students need to study economics so that they can understand the economic issues facing the world today and be prepared for future careers.
-The BJU Press Economics curriculum (2nd ed.) is a one-semester course that teaches economic principles from a conservative approach.
-The curriculum deals with economic models, the stock market, banking, fiscal policy, economics theorists, and more from a biblical perspective.
+The BJU Press Economics curriculum is a one-semester course that teaches economic principles from a conservative approach.
+The curriculum deals with economic models, the stock market, banking, fiscal policy, economics theorists, and more from biblical perspective.
 Each chapter contains information about personal finances and encourages a biblical view of stewardship.
 Throughout the text, students are encouraged to think critically about economic issues.
-Students should be expected to work on assignments at home at least 4 days each week.
+Students will also further their personal finance study using concepts introduced in Dave Ramsey’s Foundations in Personal Finance.

-BJ Press: Economics Activities Manual (2nd ed.
-Published 2010)
+BJU Press: Economics Activities Manual (3rd.
+Published 2017)